jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 - It is a very widely supported and used industrial communication protocol pioneered and standardised by [Beckhoff](https://www.beckhoff.com).
-- It uses the Ethernet physical layer (i.e. cables and connectors) for good compatibility, but uses its own packet structure on top of Ethernet II frames to cater to EtherCAT's needs around latency and topology.
+- It uses the Ethernet physical layer (i.e. cables and connectors) for good compatibility, but describes its own packet structure on top of Ethernet II frames to cater to EtherCAT's needs around latency and topology.
-- It is designed for realtime systems with cycle times into the microseconds if desired
+- It is designed for realtime systems with cycle times down into the microseconds if desired
 - There is one controller ("master" in EtherCAT terminology)
 - One or more devices ("slaves") are connected in a long chain, so have at least two ports: input and output.